samsquire/additive-guis/README.md

 # additive-guis

-This repository renders [Twitter bootstrap grid layouts](https://getbootstrap.com/docs/4.0/layout/grid/) This is a prototype.
+This repository renders [Twitter bootstrap grid layouts](https://getbootstrap.com/docs/4.0/layout/grid/) and simple CRUD applications.
+This is a prototype.
 There is a live Javascript demo in `layout/layouter2.html`.
 There's an older python version too.
 They are both still in development.
 This project could also be called commutative GUIs because the ordering of rule statements does not matter.